Cosimo Di Lauro: Arrest

 Cosimo Di Lauro was eventually arrested on 21 January 2005, in the neighbourhood of Scampia.
 In February, 2008, he was handed down a 15-year prison sentence for associazione camorristica.
 On 13 December 2008, he was again sentenced to life imprisonment for ordering the murder of Gelsomina Verde, the former girlfriend of a rival Scissionisti gangster, Gennaro Notturno on 21 November 2004.

 Gelsomina was abducted, tortured and subsequently murdered by Di Lauro clan members, in an effort to make her disclose Notturno's whereabouts.
 The killers then set her body on fire inside her car, in order to protect them from the "evil eye".

 Death

-Cosimo Di Lauro died in prison, under the 41-bis prison regime, on 13 June 2022, due to physical deterioration.
+Cosimo Di Lauro died in prison on 13 June 2022, whilst under the 41-bis prison regime, as a result of physical deterioration.
 He was 48 years old.
-On 21 June 2022 it was celebrated Di Lauro's funeral in Secondigliano, in a strictly private form.
+Di Lauro's funeral was held in a private ceremony in Secondigliano on 21 June, 2022.
 According to the media, his brothers did not attend the funeral.